homan-uppu/writing/2-Essays/Fear equality.md

 >
 > (https://en.wikipedia.org/wiki/Elo_rating_system)

 It's important to note that the difference in rating doesn't translate linearly to the difference in wins.
-Someone who is a thousand ELO rating higher than another will almost certainly win.
+Someone who is a few hundred ELO rating higher than another will almost certainly win.

-In Go, the difference in ELO rating of the top two players is 183 (https://www.goratings.org/en/), whereas the difference in ELO rating of the top two Chess players is 25 (https://www.chess.com/players).
+In Go, the difference in ELO rating of the top two players is 183 (https://www.goratings.org/en/), whereas in Chess, the difference in ELO rating of the top two Chess players is only 25 (https://www.chess.com/players).

 The gap between the best and the next best is far greater in Go than in Chess.
 Meanwhile there's no need for ELO rating for Tic Tac Toe because every "professional" would draw, meaning everyone's ELO would be zero.

 Asymmetry is not linear.
 The gap between the best player and the 2nd best player is larger than the gap between the 2nd best player and the 3rd best, and so on.
 The greater the complexity of the game, the greater the gap between the best and the rest, and the more skewed the curve looks.

 And we can observe this fact in the ELO ratings of the games above.
-The difference between the 2nd and 3rd best players is lesser than the difference between the best and the 2nd best.
-And so on.
+The difference between the 2nd and 3rd best players is lesser than the difference between the best and the 2nd best, and so on.

-Lastly, we should notice that the more complex the game becomes, outcomes (i.e. ELO ratings) only become more equal the further you go towards worse players.
-In other words, when two professionals are equally good it means that they're not close to the best player.
+Lastly, we should notice that the more complex the game becomes, outcomes (i.e. ELO ratings) only become more equal the further you go towards worse players. *In other words, when two players are equally good it means that they're not close to the best player.*

 Therefore, as the complexity of the game increases so does the asymmetry of the values of moves, as well as the asymmetry in outcomes.
 And lastly, asymmetry is not linear (i.e. the gap between 1 & 2 is greater than gap between 2 & 3, and so on).